 - Always save email attachments and scan for viruses before reading or opening.

 - Always scan files downloaded from the Internet.

 The above steps scanning for Malware and updating antivirus software happens automatically on UWE Bristol managed computers.
-However, if you are not sure, you can manually scan for viruses by reading the following guide.
+However, if you are not sure, you can manually scan for viruses by following the Bitdefender Endpoint Security Tools for Windows guide.
 For guidance with your personal antivirus software, consult the manufacture's website.